-We are a clinical-stage biopharmaceutical company focused on translating today's medical breakthroughs in cell and gene therapies into potential cures for hematologic cancers, solid tumors and rare genetic diseases.
-We aim to acquire rights to these technologies by licensing or otherwise acquiring an ownership interest in the technologies, funding their research and development and eventually either outlicensing or bringing the technologies to market.
+We are a clinical-stage biopharmaceutical company focused on translating today's medical breakthroughs into potential cures for difficult-to-treat cancers and autoimmune diseases.
+We aim to acquire rights to these technologies by licensing or otherwise acquiring an ownership interest in the technologies, funding their research and development and eventually either out-licensing or bringing the technologies to market.

-Our pipeline is currently focused in two core areas: CAR T therapies for hematologic malignancies and CAR T therapies for solid tumors.
-For these therapies we have partnered with world class research institutions, including the City of Hope National Medical Center ("COH" or "City of Hope"), Fred Hutchinson Cancer Center ("Fred Hutch"), Nationwide Children's Hospital ("Nationwide") and the Mayo Foundation for Medical Education and Research ("Mayo Clinie").
+Our pipeline is currently focused in two core areas: CAR T therapies for hematologic malignancies and autoimmune diseases and CAR T therapies for solid tumors.
+For these therapies we have partnered with world class research institutions, including the City of Hope National Medical Center ("COH" or "City of Hope"), Fred Hutchinson Cancer Center ("Fred Hutch"), and Nationwide Children's Hospital ("Nationwide").